ThreadWizard/ThreadWizard.github.io/README.md

 ## Usage

-Open the HTML file in a modern browser.
+Open the HTML file or go to threadwizard.github.io in a modern browser.
 No server is required.

 Compatible browsers:
 - Chrome